boredsquirrel/Arkenfox-softening/Windows/README.md

 It is more a beginning for users that want to contribute.

 Commands in the chooser as well as lots of directories need to be replaced to work.

+The arkenfox script is not complete but the commands should be enough as templates to complete it.